jgerrish/scuttle/README.md

 builddeck standard;;

-or type the following:
+or type the following to remove one card of suit Hearts.

 builddeck standard remove hearts;;

+This builds a standard deck and then shuffles it.

+builddeck standard shuffle;;

 It will lex the string, parse it, evaluate the parsed expression, build the deck and write it as a string.

 # Dune #